WallStreetMojo

 Difference Between Bank Balance Sheet and Company Balance Sheet

 The bank acts as an intermediary between two parties.
 The job of a bank is to assist the company in which it can help.
-Bank makes profits from the spread between the rate it receives and the rate it pays.
+Bank makes profits from the spread between the rate it receives and pays.

-On the other hand, a company operates to produce goods or services and ultimately sell these goods or services to another business, end customer, or to Government.
-The objective of running a regular company is to generate and maximize wealth for its shareholders.
+On the other hand, a company operates to produce goods or services and ultimately sells these goods or services to another business, end customer, or Government.
+Running a regular company aims to generate and maximize wealth for its shareholders.

 As the nature of both of these entities is different, it makes sense to prepare a unique balance sheet for each of them.